Quick Answer

 💬What People Actually Paid

-Yes, the Seattle Department of Construction and Inspections (SDCI) requires a permit for any deck more than 18 inches above grade, all roof decks, and decks in environmentally critical areas.
-Permit fees typically range from $924 to $3,000 depending on project value.
+Yes, the Seattle Department of Construction and Inspections (SDCI) requires a permit for any deck more than 18 inches above the ground, all roof decks, and decks in environmentally critical areas.
+A standard building permit for a deck project typically costs around $1,058.60 in 2026.

 📊Our Methodology